saidsef/zeppelin-notebooks/README.md

-# Demo notebooks for Apache Zeppelin
+# Demo Notebooks for Apache Zeppelin

 Apache Zeppelin is a web-based, multi-purpose notebook for data discovery, prototyping, reporting, and visualization.
 With it’s Spark interpreter Zeppelin can also be used for rapid prototyping of streaming applications in addition to streaming-based reports.